Subdomain infographics

 That’s it!

-And if you want to keep track of your visitors, then add the subdomain to your Google Analytics account.
+And if you want to keep track of your visitors, add the subdomain to your Google Analytics account.